TOAST-DOCS/Security-Advisor/zh/console-guide.md

 ### Exception List

 * You can find the items excluded from inspection.
-* When a detected resource is excluded from inspection, the status of the inspection item is displayed based on the remaining detected resources.
 * You can write a note by clicking **Change**.
 * If you check any of the excluded items and click **Disable Exception**, the item can be included in inspection.
 ![Image 10](https://kr1-api-object-storage.nhncloudservice.com/v1/AUTH_2acdfabf4efe4efc8a04c00b348110c9/cdn_origin/prod_securityadvisor/overview_en_11.png)